neondatabase/website/content/docs/guides/prisma-migrations.md

 ---
-title: Integrate Neon Postgres with Prisma ORM
+title: Schema migration with Neon Postgres and Prisma ORM
 subtitle: Set up Neon Postgres and run migrations for your Javascript project using Prisma ORM
 enableTableOfContents: true
 updatedOn: '2024-03-06T10:15:00.000Z'